jasika03/html/README.md

-This is practice file of html
+This is practice file of html. contain layout of registration form.